lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

 1.  **Start Small (MVP):**
     *   Focus on `/propose` (with conversational duration), channel posting, inline voting (MC), `/submit` (FF), `/cancel_proposal`, `/edit_proposal`, `/add_proposal_context`, deadline checking, and result announcement first.
-    *   Use PostgreSQL with Alembic for migrations.
+    *   Use PostgreSQL (via Supabase) with Alembic for migrations.
     *   Manual document loading for RAG initially by admin; proposers can add context to their proposals.
 2.  **Error Handling & User Feedback:** Make the bot responsive.
 Inform users if their commands are malformed, if LLM parsing of duration is ambiguous, if something goes wrong, etc.
 3.  **Security:**